 PLAN – People’s Liberation Army Navy (China)

-PWRR – Princess of Wales’s Royal Regiment (1992-present)
+PWRR – Princess of Wales’s Royal Regiment, British infantry (1992-present)

 QRF – Quick Reaction Force

-RA – Royal Artillery
+RA – The Royal Regiment of Artillery (1716-present)

-RAC – Royal Armoured Corps
+RAC – Royal Armoured Corps, British cavalry

 RAdm – Rear Admiral